%&XeLaTeX

 Also, it is possible to string together a few words that someone else

-has said before; there are only so many ways to state certain ideas
+has said before; there are only so many ways to state certain facts

-(for example, something like, \emph{George Washington won the election
+and ideas (for example, something like, \emph{George Washington won

-So long as you are not directly reusing something in front of you,
+democracy}).
+So long as you are not directly reusing something in

-this form of repetition is usually fine and no quotation marks are
+front of you, this form of repetition is usually fine and no quotation

-needed; however, you might want to cite a source that supports the
+marks are needed; however, you might want to cite a source that

-fact if it seems sufficiently obscure (as discussed above).
+supports the fact if it seems sufficiently obscure (as discussed

 \textbf{Quoting, Paraphrasing, and Summarizing:} When you make use of